Berhampur: Institutions

-Culture and Contemporary life
+Culture

-Brahmapur is famous for its food and markets and also known as food capital of Odisha.
+Brahmapur is famous for its food, markets and also known as the food capital of Odisha.

-Most famous markets are Annapurna Market, Bada Bazaar, Sano Bazaar, Bhapur Bazaar, Giri Market, Hanuman Market, Ganesh Market and Sai Complex.
+The most famous markets are Annapurna Market, Bada Bazaar, Sano Bazaar, Bhapur Bazaar, Giri Market, Hanuman Market, Ganesh Market, and Sai Complex.
 The mango market of Brahmapur is one of the largest wholesale mango markets in India.
 The Balunkeswara Bana Market here is one of the largest in the state.

 Arts

 Brahmapur has been an important site of the state's culture due to its unique Odia culture and has held several national level Odia and Telugu literary meets.

 Sri Sitaram Vilas Talkies (SSVT) was the first cinema theatre in Odisha.

-Currently, 5 Cinema theatres are running in the city, screening movies in English, Hindi, Telugu, and Odia.

 There has been a critical lack of museums.
 The open air Scrap Museum near ITI is one of the largest in India.